InumanSoul/kotauth-docs/src/content/docs/authentication/token-lifecycle.md

 ```

 <Aside type="caution">
-If a refresh token is used after rotation, Kotauth treats this as a token theft signal and **revokes the entire session**.
-All active tokens for that session stop working immediately.
-The user must re-authenticate.
+If a refresh token is used after rotation, Kotauth treats this as a token theft signal and **revokes every session for the user** — not just the compromised session.
+All active refresh tokens across all devices stop working immediately.
+A `refresh_token_replay_detected` audit event is recorded.
+The user must re-authenticate on every device.

 This means your application must never use a refresh token more than once and must never allow concurrent refresh attempts for the same token.
 </Aside>

+### Confidential client authentication

+When using the `refresh_token` grant, confidential clients **must** authenticate on the token endpoint.
+Kotauth supports two methods:

+- **`client_secret_basic`** — HTTP Basic auth with `client_id:client_secret` in the `Authorization` header
+- **`client_secret_post`** — `client_id` and `client_secret` as form body parameters

+Public clients (SPAs, mobile apps) are exempt from client authentication but must use PKCE.
+Unauthenticated requests from confidential clients are rejected with `401 invalid_client`.

 ## Expiry configuration